francesco-innocenti/francesco-innocenti.github.io/_posts/2025-02-20-Infinite-Widths-Part-II-The-Neural-Tangent-Kernel.md

 While similar ideas were afloat in the literature, the function-space NTK was first coined and characterised by [[1]](#1). [[2]](#2) and [[3]](#3) extended these results to parameter space, with [[2]](#2) in particular highlighting the "laziness" of this regime as the lack of feature learning.
 Since then, a flurry of papers on the NTK has emerged, including an extension to basically any standard architecture [[4]](#4).
-Since this limit is very brittle, most of these papers try to understand what happens when one tries to move away from it along one or more axes.
+Since this regime is very brittle, most of these papers try to understand what happens when one tries to move away from it along one or more dimensions.

 ## NTK: Function space view